cardano-foundation/CIPs/CIP-1694/README.md

 There will be a new protocol parameter for the minimal size of the committee, itself a nonnegative number.

-#### Term limits
+#### Terms

-Each newly elected constitutional committee will have per-member term limits.
+Each newly elected constitutional committee will have a term.
-Per-member limits allow for a rotation scheme, such as a third of the committee expiring every year.
+Per-member terms allow for a rotation scheme, such as a third of the committee expiring every year.
 Expired members can no longer vote.
 Member can also willingly resign early, which will be marked on-chain as an expired member.

 The system will automatically enter a state of no-confidence when the number of non-expired committee members falls below the minimal size of the committee.
-For example, a committee of size five with a quorum of three and two expired members can still pass governance actions if all of non-expired members vote `Yes`.
+For example, a committee of size five with a threshold of 3/5 a minimum size of three and two expired members can still pass governance actions if two non-expired members vote `Yes`.
 However, if one more member expires then the system enters a state of no-confidence, since the two remaining members are not enough to meet quorum.

-The maximum term limit is a governance protocol parameter, specified as a number of epochs.
+The maximum term is a governance protocol parameter, specified as a number of epochs.
 During a state of no-confidence, no action can be ratified, so the committee should plan for its own replacement if it wishes to avoid disruption.